avshalomn/project_custom_models/README.md

-# project_custom_models
+# Deep Defractive Neural Networks - Custom Simulations

-This project target is to supply a (base) module that can train a Neural Net - mimicing a physical diffractive 3D network
+This project target is to supply a (base) module that can train a Neural Net - mimicking a physical diffracting 3D network.

 ## How to use
 Currently, the module is capable of dealing the MNIST-digits dataset.